mp-se/gravitymon/src_docs/source/functionality.rst

   TILT has been support since the ESP32c3 board was supported but in this release there are a few new options that allows for more data to be transmitted.

-.. list-table:: Bluetooth Options
-   :widths: 33 33 33
-   :header-rows: 1

-   * - option
-     - data
-     - comment
-   * - Tilt
-     - Gravity,Temp
-     - Passive or Active scans
+  - Tilt.
+Data: Gravity,Temp.
+Works with passive or active scanning by the client.
-   * - Tilt PRO
+  - Tilt PRO.
+Same as above with higher accuracy.
-     - Gravity,Temp
-     - Passive or Active scans
-   * - Gravmon Eddystone
-     - Gravity,Temp,Angle,Battery,ChipID
-     - Active scans, Custom format
-   * - Gravmon Services
-     - Full iSpindle JSON payload
-     - Active scans, Connect with device
+  - Gravmon Eddystone.
+Data: Gravity,Temp,Angle,Battery,ChipID.
+Requires active scanning by the client.
+  - Gravmon Service.
+Data: Full iSpindle JSON payload.
+Works with passive or active scanning by the client but require to a connection.

 * **Create gravity formulas on the device**